eNMS-automation/eNMS/docs/automation/default_services.rst

 Configuration parameters for creating this service instance:

 - All Validation parameters (see above)
-- ``Has Device Targets`` If checked, indicates that the selected inventory devices will be made available for variable substitution in the URL and payload fields.
-For example, URL could be: /rest/get/{{device.ip_address}}
 - ``Type of call`` REST type operation to be performed: GET, POST, PUT, DELETE
 - ``URL`` URL to make the REST connection to
 - ``Payload`` The data to be sent in POST Or PUT operation